Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-04.md

 - Tuple packing and unpacking.
 - Wildcard unpacking using `*`.
 - Converting between tuples and lists.
-- Applications of tuples in AI & ML (image dimensions and dataset splits).
+- Applications of tuples in AI & ML, such as image dimensions and dataset splits.

 ### Python Dictionaries
 - Introduction to key-value mapping.